-- (a) Before processing any ballots, the election team must, in the presence of any persons assembled at the vote center or polling place, open and exhibit the ballot box to be used at that location on that day.
-Thereafter the box shall be sealed with the security seal provided and not be opened again until the polls finally close at the end of each day and the vote center or polling place is open.
-At the end of each day, ballot envelopes containing voted ballots will be counted and sealed with the security seals that will be recorded on the daily transmission log and prepared for transport to election central or the ballot processing center as required by written directive of the election official for transportation from the vote centers, post office box, ballot drop boxes, or polling places. - (b) A voter shall give the election worker the voter's name and place the voter's signature by the voter's name in the registration book unless the qualifications of the voter are questioned.
+- (a) Before processing any ballots election workers the election team must, in the presence of any persons assembled at the vote center or polling place, open and exhibit the ballot box to be used at that location on that day.
+Thereafter the box shall be sealed with the security seal provided and not be opened again until after the vote center or polling place closes for the day the polls finally close at the end of each day and the vote center or polling place is open.
+At the end of each day, ballot envelopes containing voted ballots will be counted and sealed with the security seals that will be recorded on the daily transmission log and prepared for transport to election central or the ballot processing center as required by written directive of the election official for transportation from the vote centers, post office box, officially designated ballot drop boxes, or polling places. - (b) A voter shall give the election worker the voter's name and place the voter's signature by the voter's name in the register registration book unless the qualifications of the voter are questioned.